curlyzik/todo-api/README.md

 4. Click on Import and upload the download file

 ## Download/Pull Docker Image
-You can download the docker image [](https://hub.docker.com/r/curlyzik/todo-app)
+You can download/pull the docker image for this task [here](https://hub.docker.com/r/curlyzik/todo-app)